 We have lived in New Zealand for three months now and to say it has all been easy would be a complete lie.
 Has it been wonderful?
 Absolutely but gees Louise I didn’t expect there to be so much drama behind the scenes.
 It has been really tough.
 I thought it would be a lot easier than it was, especially since a friend of mine recently moved to California and gave us a few tips to make our move a lot easier.
 She did look into sites such as www.essexhomes.net/greenville-spartanburg when she was considering moving, which probably helped her out a lot.
 Maybe this was the step we were missing, but of course in relation to New Zealand.
 More research should have been done on our part before this whole moving process began.
 But at least now we know for next time.
+At the time of moving, we didn’t even know where to locate a dumpster rental for getting rid of all the things we didn’t need at our old home!

 I have always wanted to live here – since I was 18 and I visited New Zealand, I knew this was the place for me.
 I knew that one day, I’d pack my bags and move here.
 It hasn’t been about the state of my country, the feelings about South Africa or anything else.
 It has been about my dream and yes, the crime in South Africa pushed me to finally get my crap together and move but it was always my plan.